zamansky/github-org-explorer/README.md

  Here's a video walkthrough [Video Link](https://www.youtube.com/watch?v=e-gNzuBG3mU&feature=youtu.be)

+This project is for my personal use so it doesn't do much error checking or reporting but it's working pretty well for me.

 # Install notes for oauth:
  1. Go to settings from dropdown menu on right
  2. Develeopr settings from left menu